 In 2011-2013, Mt.
-Vernon Manor CDC led the Mantua community in creating a neighborhood transformation plan.
-The plan identified quality education, economic self-sufficiency, health and safety, housing and neighborhood amenities, and civic engagement as among residents' top priorities.
-The planning process laid the foundation for the establishment of new community engagement and leadership initiatives, as well as other activities.
+Vernon Manor CDC led the Mantua community in creating a neighborhood transformation plan, identifying quality education, economic self-sufficiency, health and safety, housing and neighborhood amenities and civic engagement among residents' top priorities.
+The planning process laid the foundation for the establishment of new community engagement and leadership initiatives and other activities.